muntact/react-uikit-components/packages/react-uikit-button/README.md

 ## Types

-The Button component creates either a button, link, submit or a close button by setting the <code>type</code>.By defualt the Button component will create a button if no type is provided.
+<span>The Button component creates either a button, link, submit or a close button by setting the `type`.
+By defualt the Button component will create a button if no type is provided.</span>

 ### Code